Cedar School, located in Al Warqaa 1, is an English National Curriculum school that opened in September 2021.

-Cedar School is a new UK curriculum all-through school which will open for Primary only classes in September 2020 adding additional year groups over a phased period.
+Cedar School, a new English National Curriculum all-through school, opened for Primary only classes in September 2021 (postponed from its original 2020 date) adding additional year groups over a phased period.

-Class sizes are on the high side, though in keeping with other affordable schools, at 25 per class each in the Foundation Stage, and 28 students per class in Years 1 to 11.
-Years 12 and 13 are expected initially on opening to be limited to one class of 28 in each Year group.
-In support of teachers in the FS and Primary school sections, a Teaching Assistant will be assigned to each class from FS1 to Year 3, whilst a shared Teaching Assistant will work across two classes from Years 4 to 6.
+Class sizes are average, though better than many other affordable schools, at 20 per class each in the Foundation Stage, and 24-25 students per class in Years 1 to 13.
+In support of teachers in the FS and Primary school sections, a Teaching Assistant will be assigned to each class from FS1 to Year 2.

 The curriculum at Cedar School will be based on the English National Curriculum (NCfE) with enhancements that reflect UAE and Dubai regulatory requirements and best practice for quality international education with a particular focus on digital technology.